In the Garden

 For indoor cats, grow several pots outside to rotate to the indoors.
 Plants need a lot of light, so you’ll need to move them back out every couple of weeks and bring in a new one.

-Also consider planting catnip in the vegetable garden as a way to attract your cat, who can help keep down rodents in the garden.
+Also consider planting catnip near the vegetable garden as a way to attract your cat and thereby keep down the rodent population.

 You can stuff sachets and cat pillows with dried leaves.
 Dried leaves are also popular for herbal tea.